whitfin/cachex/README.md

 - `max_timeout` has no effect if the hook is not being executed in a synchronous form.
 - `module` is the only required argument, as there's no logical default to set if not provided.
-- `results` has no effect on `:pre` hooks (as naturally results can only be forwarded after the action has taken place.
-Do not forget that this option has an effect on which callback is called (either `/2` or `/3`).

 #### Provisions